sagnikbose-11-01/Netflix-Clone/README.md

 ## Technologies Used:
 1. HTML5: Used for structuring the content of the web pages.
 2. CSS3: Utilized for styling and layout design, including responsive design principles.
 3. JavaScript (optional): Can be used to enhance interactivity and dynamic features (not extensively used in this project).

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.